margaretmf/margaretmf.github.io/creativewriting.md

 ## The Airplane ##
 The airplane is launching.
 It's going up and up.
-It's lifting higher and higher.It's taking everyone with it.
+It's lifting higher and higher.
+It's taking everyone with it.

 <br>